Essendon Football Club: Kevin Sheedy era (1981–2007)

-In 2005, Essendon missed the finals for the first time since 1997, and in 2006, despite a first-round 27-point thrashing of defending premiers in which newly appointed captain Matthew Lloyd kicked eight goals playing on Leo Barry, the Bombers were uncompetitive for the majority of the season, partially due to Lloyd suffering a season-ending hamstring injuring in Round 3, recording only three wins and one draw from twenty-two games to suffer its worst season since 1933.
+In 2005, Essendon missed the finals for the first time since 1997, and in 2006, despite a first-round 27-point thrashing of defending premiers in which newly appointed captain Matthew Lloyd kicked eight goals playing on Leo Barry, shortly after which he suffered a season-ending hamstring injury, the Bombers were uncompetitive for the majority of the season, recording only three wins and one draw from twenty-two games to suffer its worst season since 1933.
 In Lloyd's absence, David Hille was appointed captain for the remainder of the season.
 The club improved its on-field position in 2007 but again missed the finals.